vanessacleary/vanessacleary-Ms1-2021/README.md

 ### Known Issues and Bugs

 1. The gallery images squash on iPad screens with screen size '768x1024' when tested on google dev tools.
 I was uable to test this on an actual iPad.
 The issue does not occur on iPad pro when tested using Google dev tools.
+I tired to resolve this using many different ways and I could not fix the issue in tim
-2. On large screens the middle gallery image is cut off at the end.
+1. On large screens the middle gallery image is cut off at the end.
 1. The gallery images do not shrink when the 'zoom' is reduced.
 1. The Nav bar was causing an issue.
 When a Navlink was click it would navigate to the correct section however the Navbar would cover the section heading - this has since been fixed.
+1. The collapasable Nav menu for mobile did not collapse when a link was clicked on, this issue was resolved by adding data-toggle and data-targets to each nav link however whent he Nav bar is clicked on for desktop it not flashes like it is collapsing like the menu, it is minor but I would look to improve this in the future.
+1.

 ## Deployment